What are normal hours?

 There are two cases :

-1) The employee has worked more than the contract hours
+• The employee has worked more than the contracted hours

 The calculation to find normal hours is : (worked hours + absences) - worked hours

-Martin has a contract for 35 hours weekly.
-This week, he is working 36 hours and has 7 hours of injustified absence.
+Mary has a contract for 35 hours weekly.
+This week, she is working 36h40 and has 7h30 of justified absence.

-On the schedule we can see an 8h difference.
+On the schedule we can see a 9h10 difference.

-There is therefore 1 hour of overtime and 7 normal hours.
+There is therefore 1h40 of overtime and 7h10 of normal hours.

 The calculation to find normal hours is : (worked hours + absences) - contract hours

-Martin has a contract for 35 hours weekly.
-This week, he is working 30 hours and has 7 hours of injustified absence.
+Matthew has a contract for 35 hours weekly.
+This week, he is working 30 hours and has 7 hours of unjustified absence.

 On the schedule we can see a 2h difference.